Towards Stochastic Inflation in Higher-Curvature Gravity: Stochastic Gauss--Bonnet-coupled inflation

 is the ratio of quantum kicks to classical drift, which is taken as an expansion parameter ($\dot{\bar\phi}_{\rm in}$ and $\dot{\bar\phi}_e$ are field velocity values at the beginning and end of USR).
 The last equality shows $\kappa$ in terms of the classical curvature power spectrum at the end of USR, i.e., at its peak.
 We can estimate $P_{R,e}^{\rm cl}$ from the background solution of Fig. \ref{Fig_GB_USR} (this yields $P_{R,e}^{\rm cl}\approx 0.005$~\footnote{A more precise value of $P^{\rm cl}_{R,e}$ can be obtained from numerical solution to Mukhanov--Sasaki equation, however, the difference is inconsequential for our purposes.}), and use $\Delta N_{\rm usr}^{\rm cl}\approx 4.02$.
 The resultant mean number of e-folds from \eqref{mean_N_USR} is $\langle \Delta N_{\rm usr}\rangle\approx 4.07$.
 The difference, albeit small, can lead to overproduction of PBHs.
 This is because the power spectrum grows during USR, and the PBH abundance is sensitive to even small changes in the power spectrum's peak value.

 The authors of \cite{Firouzjahi:2018vet} also estimated the power spectrum with stochastic corrections,

 Although the power spectrum is small, $P_{R,e}^{\rm cl}\approx 0.005$, the leading-order correction in \eqref{P_stoch_USR} becomes large, $\sim \co(P_{R,e}^{\rm cl})$.
 Thus, \eqref{P_stoch_USR} gives only qualitative result indicating underestimation of the power spectrum in purely classical analysis.
-Ideally, more precise calculations involve numerical simulation of GB-coupled Langevin equations, which is beyond the scope of this work.
-In the next section, we consider a different approach to analytically calculate the power spectrum during SR and USR.
+More precise calculations involve numerical simulation of GB-coupled Langevin equations, which is beyond the scope of this work; however, in the next section, we consider a different approach to analytically calculate the power spectrum during SR and USR, as well as the effects of stochastic inflation on the distribution of large perturbations which collapse into PBH.